wangchning/vocabulary/Vocabulary.md

 You can find a node on a plant: it's the swelling on the stem marking the spot where leaves emerge.

 Another type os node is a round swelling.
 Some are abnormal, like a node you discover on your knee, but others, such as a lymph node, are a normal part of your immune system.

+### not to mention
+- He's one of the kindest and most intelligent, not to mention handsome, men I know.

+### not to say
+> :literally *X, not to say Y* means not quite Y, but it is mostly used to mean even Y.
+> "X, not to say/mention Y" is often used to strengthen the first claim/concept.
+- Sarah is awful at her job!
+She never arrives on time, not to say/mention how little effort she makes when she is here.
+> If I say "X. That is not to say Y", it means that even though my saying X might imply Y, that is not the case.
+- Sarah is terrible at her job.
+That is not to say that I think she should be fired; perhaps further training would be a good idea, though.
+> :Used to introduce a stronger way of describing something.
+:and possibly even
+- A difficult, not to say impossible, task.
+- He was impolite, not to say downright rude!
+- - He is very difficult, not to say impossible, to understand.
+- His behavior is boorish, not to say contemptible.
+- It would be unwise, not to say stupid, to leave your first job after only six months.
+- I think it would be an incredibly ill-advised, not to say downright foolish, not to accept his offer at this point in time.

 ### notion
 - They dad different notions of right and wrong.